yaoshiang/slpo/README.md

 * prob(y_l | x): Probability of the rejected/losing completion.
 This is
   also stored as a logprob.

-## Data prep

-The current implementation only handled padded sequences.
-Packing is not supported.

 ## The original DPO implementation

 `src/third_party/dpo/` is a clone of